-EXCESS MEDICAL EXPENSES Any medical expenses incurred by elderly or disabled families only in excess of 3% of Annual Income that are not reimbursable from any other source.
+EXCESS HEALTH AND MEDICAL CARE EXPENSES" Any health and medical care expenses" incurred by elderly or disabled families only in excess of 3% of Annual Income that are not reimbursable from any other source.

 EXTREMELY LOW-INCOME FAMILY A family whose annual income does not exceed 30% of the median income for the area, as determined by HUD, with adjustments for smaller and larger families.